 Emmanuel Paroissien and Michael Visser of the American Association of Wine Economists have published perhaps the most rigorous analysis of the causal impact of medals on producer prices.
 The pair, focussing on the wines of Bordeaux, collected data from eleven wine competitions.
 The estimator used by the pair indicates that a producer whose wine received a medal in one of these competitions can augment his or her price by 13%.
 The impact for gold turned out to be much larger than for silver and bronze.
 When the pair allowed the medal effect to differ across competitions, they find that only for a small group of contests there is a statistically significant effect.
 This small group was made up of the most prestigious competitions that have been founded a long time ago.
 Judges in this small group are required to evaluate relatively few wines per day, and grant medals by oral consensus with Decanter World Wine Awards performing particularly well.

-The contests who underperform in terms of their effects on pricing have juries that are either entirely made up of amateurs or are a mix of amateurs and professionals.
+The contests which underperformed in terms of an awarded medals effects on pricing had juries that are either entirely made up of amateurs or are a mix of amateurs and professionals.
 They charge the lowest entry fees and sticker prices, attract the lowest number of participants and are among the most recently founded competitions.
-Additionally, I am somewhat sceptical of ‘studies’ organised by competitions such as the IWC which claim to observe an astronomical uplift in sales following labelling of wines (some by up to 700%).
-These are not comprehensive published studies of the same calibre as the aforementioned and ought to be taken with a pinch of salt.
+Additionally, it’s worth approaching ‘studies’ which claim to observe astronomical uplifts in sales (some by up to 700%) with some degree of skepticism.
+Particularly those organised by the competitions themselves.
+Rarely are these studies comprehensive not of the same calibre as those referenced here.

 My interpretation of price augmentation as it relates to award labels is that while it is indeed possible to increase prices following the awarding of a label, to what extent depends almost entirely on the label awarded, how established the competition is, how rigorous its controls are, and how it is judged.
 It is unlikely that an emerging, relatively unknown competition will influence the price a producer is able to charge to either distributors or consumers.